SankaM/eCommerce-Template/README.md

 # BrasswareShop
-This is reservation system for my brassware shop
+This is template for  brassware shop ecommerce app